Lo12code/PrimeiroRepositorio/readme.txt

-This is just a repository to post my first scripts
+This is just a repository to post my first scripts.